 2) massive metallic iron, often with little or no associated igneous matrix, and

-¶ The most inexplicable phenomenon for an industrial slag interpretation on our high-gravity planet is the presence of centimeter-scale metallic-iron blebs suspended within the igneous matrix, where the metallic-iron density is about 2-1/2 times that of the surrounding matrix.
-By comparison, glassy iron furnace slag from historic Joanna furnace, PA contains zillions of microscopic iron spherules clearly evident in thin glass flakes, backlit under 40X magnification, with a distinct upper size limit.
+¶ Compared to the millimeter- to centimeter-scale metallic-iron blebs in suggested comet crust, glassy iron furnace slag from historic Joanna furnace, PA contains only microscopic iron spherules clearly evident in thin glass flakes, backlit under 40X magnification, with the spherules appearing to have a distinct upper size limit.

-Gritty, Whitish cement-like coating as a reliable YD comet-crust indicaator:
+Gritty, whitish, cement-like coating as a reliable YD comet crust indicator:

-¶ Some comet-crust iron is in the metallic state, some blended into igneous matrix and some in the form of iron ore, with varying degrees of purity.
+¶ Some comet-crust iron is in the metallic state, some blended into igneous matrix, and some concentrated in iron ore with varying degrees of purity.
 Comet-crust iron ore comes in two forms, hematite, which is slightly ferrimagnetic with a reddish-brown streak, and magnetite, which is strongly ferrimagnetic with a black streak, both which typically exhibit gritty, whitish cement-like coating.

-¶ Magnetite in an igneous context on Earth is often a cumulate rock, where dense cumulate crystals precipitate out of a fractionating magma chamber.
-Despite igneous surface conditions, magnetite and hematite are suggested here to to have formed by metasomatism.
-The continuous cover of molten igneous rock during the LRN created a pressure cooker environment underneath, with temperatures and pressures held above the triple point (273.16 K, 611.657 Pa) of water, thus creating both liquid water and vapor, with liquid water necessary for authigenic formation of hematite and magnetite.
-An overhead heat source would have largely prevented the type of thermal circulation necessary for metasomatism; however, intermittent venting of water vapor through the igneous crust could have locally dropped the vapor pressure, causing liquid water to flash into steam and dump its supersaturated solute load in the form of precipitation or crystallization.
-Comet crust iron ore has always been found in discrete lumps and never in physical contact with either metallic iron or igneous matrix, which is to be expected if comet-crust iron ore is metasomatic, while comet-crust matrix and iron is igneous.
+¶ Magnetite in an igneous context on Earth is often a cumulate rock, where dense cumulate crystals precipitate out of a fractionating magma chamber, but cumulate precipitation can not occur in the brief time frame and not in microgravity.
+Instead, comet-crust magnetite and hematite are suggested to have formed by metasomatism.
+The continuous cover of molten igneous rock during the LRN created a pressure cooker environment underneath, with temperatures and pressures likely above the triple point (273.16 K, 611.657 Pa) of water, creating supercritical conditions that may have been particularly adept at the physical transport of dissolved mineral species necessary for metasomatism.
+With a cooler floor, supercritical water may have condensed below, dumping its solute load in the form of precipitation/crystallization.
+Comet crust iron ore is not found in physical contact with metallic iron or igneous matrix, which might be expected if comet-crust iron ore is metasomatic, while comet-crust matrix and metallic iron is igneous.

 Industrial-slag imitation of comet crust: